I listened to Terry Gross interview Steve Silberman about the history of—and myths about—autism with great interest.

 Sometimes, not always, that brain damage we call autism is reversible.

-What are the plausible culprits?
+What are the biologically plausible causes of autism?

 2) Acetaminophen, a coal-derived medication that is known to interfere with the body’s production of glutathione, a chemical necessary to rid the body of neurotoxins like aluminum and mercury.
 Read more about the role of acetaminophen in autism here and here.
 Read one family’s story about how vaccines and Tylenol caused their son’s autism here.